How To Start a Sticker Business? (Step by Step Guide)

 1. Research and Pick a Niche

 The first thing to do before creating stickers and selling them is to research the sticker industry to understand the fundamentals of the business.
-Once you have an idea of what the business entails, you must pick a specific niche that you’ll focus on to stand out from the competition.
+This research is crucial, especially considering the recent surge in entrepreneurship.

 Also, you should decide which of the following types you’ll sell in your sticker shop:

 - Vinyl stickers

 - Die cut stickers

 You must decide the type of business structure for your sticker company.